clarezureich/Dissertation/README.md

-# Capital Allocation in UK Social Impact Bonds:
+# UK Social Impact Bond Funding Patterns – Code & Data

-Sectoral Patterns and Investor Influence – Code & Data
+This repository contains the code, data, and outputs from my Master’s dissertation, which examines capital allocation patterns across UK Social Impact Bonds (SIBs).

-This repository contains the code and data used to analyze funding patterns across UK Social Impact Bonds (SIBs) as part of my dissertation research.
+The analysis uses a custom-compiled dataset and a Gamma Generalized Linear Model (GLM) to explore how funding varies across policy sectors, and what this reveals about investor priorities.

-**The project is organized into two main folders:**
+---

 ## **[Data Sources](./Data%20Sources)**
 This folder contains: